 Advice on the Coronavirus (COVID-19) and pregnancy

 In general, most people who contract Coronavirus (COVID-19) experience mild symptoms and recover easily.
 Deaths from Coronavirus (COVID-19) are largely confined to the elderly and those with underlying medical conditions.
-There is currently no vaccination for the Coronavirus (COVID- 19) or specific treatment for Coronavirus.
-(WHO: https://www.who.int/health-topics/coronavirus#tab=tab_1)
+However, the situation continues to change rapidly, especially with the emergence of variants.
+Several vaccines are now available: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/covid-19-vaccines

-Pregnant women can be susceptible to infections as part of normal pregnancy-related changes.
-There is currently limited information about the virus in pregnant women.
-However, pregnant women do not appear to be more susceptible to Coronavirus (COVID-19) than other individuals, and the available data suggest that the large majority of women, whether pregnant or not, who contract Coronavirus (COVID-19) are likely to experience only mild or moderate flu-like symptoms.
-To date there is limited information about women who contracted Coronavirus (COVID-19) during pregnancy and the outcomes of those pregnancies, however new studies are constantly being published.
-However, women with other co-existing medical illnesses, such as hypertension, diabetes and severe asthma, who could be infected with Coronavirus (COVID-19), for instance through exposure to family members who have tested positive or exhibit Coronavirus (COVID-19) symptoms, require special attention and should make sure they seek medical help early.
+Pregnant women with other co-existing medical illnesses, such as hypertension, diabetes and severe asthma, who could be infected with Coronavirus (COVID-19), for instance through exposure to family members who have tested positive or exhibit Coronavirus (COVID-19) symptoms, require special attention and should make sure they seek medical help early.

 To receive a weekly update on COVID-19 from WHO, sign up here

-- Pregnant women should check with their usual local health provider – midwife, GP/family physician or obstetrician – on the scheduling of antenatal/prenatal clinic visits in case of changes due to Coronavirus (COVID-19) precautions.
+- Pregnant women should get vaccinated and check with their usual local health provider – midwife, GP/family physician or obstetrician – on the scheduling of antenatal/prenatal clinic visits in case of changes due to Coronavirus (COVID-19) precautions.

 - Pregnant women concerned about exposure or who have symptoms indicating possible infection with Coronavirus (COVID-19) should follow the recommended advice for COVID-19 in your country and contact their midwife, obstetrician or GP/family physician without delay.